JestyJose/spinhack/README.md

-# spinhack## Tesla Pressure Cooker Project Overview
+## Tesla Pressure Cooker Project Overview
 The "Tesla Pressure Cooker" project aims to revolutionize home cooking with integrated AI and advanced technology.
 Our hackathon focuses on developing a marketing website for this innovative product.

 ## Key Features of the Tesla Pressure Cooker